oracle/terraform-provider-oci/docs/examples/identity/readme.md

 ## Identity Resource and Datasource Examples

 This example demonstrates the following Identity concepts:
-* Show tenancy details and list OCI regions
+* Show tenancy details and list OCI regions and region subscriptions
 * List and filter Availability Domains
 * Create and list compartments
 * Create users, add an api key and access their password